Frequently Asked Questions

 You'll have a better

-understanding of the children's publishing market and how to
+understanding of children's publishing and how to

 2.)
 How long does the course last?